Formal Verification of Quantum Programs: Theory, Tools and Challenges: Background

 \section{Background}

-{This section introduces the fundamental concepts of quantum computing and the field of formal verification.} Whilst there are many techniques for formal verification, this section focuses on the two most popular ones: model checking and deductive verification.
+This section introduces the standard notation used in quantum computing, and the field of formal verification.
+Whilst there are many techniques for formal verification, this section focuses on the two most popular ones: model checking and deductive verification.